wp-plugins/cms2cms-movable-type-to-wp-migration/readme.txt

 Supported WordPress versions: 3.x

-= The Following Entities are Currently Supported by CMS2CMS : =
+= The Following Entities are Currently Supported by CMS2CMS: =
 * pages
 * content images
-* nternal links
+* internal links

 = Additional Migration Options:=
 - clear WordPress data before migration

-= Features of Automated Migration:=
+= Features of Automated Migration: =
 * Ease of Use - CMS2CMS is suitable for both web developers and average users since it requires no special skills or programming experience to work with.
 * High Speed - due to the automated process, CMS2CMS migration takes up from 15 min to a couple of hours, depending on the size of a website.
 * Free Demo Available - CMS2CMS gives its users a possibility to see the website migration process in action and to estimate the results.